Looking for a way to create a naturally beautiful smile? Veneers may be a good option for you!

 - Keep an eye on your veneer and check for chips or lifts to avoid giving a cavity the chance to form under it.

 - Are you a big tooth grinder or jaw clencher?
-Both could cause your veneers to break.
+Both could cause them to break.

 - Porcelain veneers can be chipped if you are not careful when biting or tearing into hard or chewy foods.
 Do not bite hard objects like ice cubes or fingernails.